codio/site/source/docs/content/authoring/page-edit/inline.html.md

 full_width: true
 ---

-You can include links in your content to perform the same open and close actions as you do from the Files dialog.
+You can include links in your content to perform the same open and close actions as you do from the files dialog [IAN - which dialog?].

 ### Syntax Summary
 The syntax is as follows and actions can be chained together using, separated by a `;`.